Degree of coverage and data quality

 All doctors who provide health care to patients with cancer are obliged to report to the Cancer Registry.
 This includes reporting to the Norwegian Registry of Brain and Spinal Cord Tumours.

-For the year 2022, 652 new cases of histologically verified primary tumors of the brain, spinal cord and spinal canal, as well as brain and spinal cord membranes have been recorded.
+For the year 2023, 642 new cases of histologically verified primary tumors of the brain, spinal cord and spinal canal, as well as brain and spinal cord membranes have been recorded.
 Because of the low coverage of the clinical report, it is the histologically verified tumours that mainly constitute the data basis for all analyses in this annual report.

 During the preparation of the annual report, we found that the reporting of tumours in the brain, spinal cord and spinal canal, brain and spinal cord membranes and pituitary gland, which has not been histologically verified, is inadequate.
 We have therefore not estimated the completeness of these tumours in the Cancer Registry of Norway in this report.
-Figure 5.1 from the annual report (Norwegian only) shows that the clinical notification coverage rate for patients with a histologically verified tumour is 33.1 % for the country as a whole.
+The annual report (Norwegian only) shows that the clinical notification coverage rate for patients with a histologically verified tumour is 33.1 % for the country as a whole.

 Data quality